WebEngineering-FHNW/webec-hs24/docs/week03/README-3-MVC.md

 Have a look at
 - http://localhost:8080/static/GradeCalculator.html
-- /src/integration-test/groovy/rooms/CalculatorSpec.groovy (note the commented line 26)
+- /src/integration-test/groovy/rooms/CalculatorSpec.groovy (note the commented line 28)
 - /src/main/resources/public/GradeCalculator.html
 - /grails-app/controllers/rooms/CalculatorController.groovy
 - /views/calculator/CalculatorOutput.gsp (note the output placeholder)
 - /src/test/groovy/rooms/CalculatorControllerSpec.groovy

-Uncomment line 26 in the integration test and run `grailsw test-app`.
+Uncomment line 28 in the integration test and run the tests again.

 Open `/build/reports/tests/index.html` (or look at the internal test runner) to see which test failed and why.